-AEM as a Cloud Service offers OAuth2 support for its integrated Mail Service, in order to allow organizations to adhere to secure email requirements.
+AEM as a Cloud Service offers OAuth2 support for its integrated Mail Service to allow organizations to adhere to secure email requirements.

 For more information on the AEM as a Cloud Service Mail Service, see Sending Email.